-Across Southeast Asia, I’ve seen quite a few eyebrows raised over the years whenever “Laos,” “airlines,” and “safety” make their way into the same sentence, which nearly always leads to conversations spouting deep concern (or genuine fear), unfounded assumptions, and wild misinformation about the principal Laos airlines’ safety and reliability.
+Across Southeast Asia, I’ve seen quite a few eyebrows raised over the years whenever the words “Laos,” “airlines,” and “safety” make their way into the same sentence, leading to conversations spouting deep concern (or genuine fear), unfounded assumptions, and wild misinformation about Lao airlines safety and reliability.

 So, let’s look at the facts, and then I’ll discuss my experience flying with Lao Airlines over a dozen times in the past three years.